Here are some of my favorite published stories and photography packages. Scroll down or jump to my features, interviews, reviews and cocktails.

 Cannupa Hanska Luger

 Cannupa Hanska Luger is a New Mexico artist who works in sculpture and reclamation.
 His work reclaims part of the past in hopes of informing our present.
-His piece Be(Longing) on display at 516 ARTS speaks to the horrific decimation of the buffalo as part of our American history of Western expansion and the genocide of the native population.
-Clarke Condé spoke with Luger while he was installing Be(Longing) at 516 ARTS to talk about where his work fits into the larger scope of this exhibit and beyond.
-Read more…
+His piece “Be(Longing)” speaks to the horrific decimation of the buffalo as part of our American history of western expansion and the genocide of the native population.
+I spoke with Luger while he was installing “Be(Longing)” at 516 ARTS about where…Read More…

 Elvis and Birds

-Elvis and Birds by Ben Roe Jr. currently hangs in the naturally lit and underappreciated gallery space of the South Broadway Cultural Center as part of the group show Recurrences, joined by work by Roberto Salas and Bobby J. Jones.
-A work of driven by collage, Elvis and Birds is an assemblage of parts with a complexity best considered by separating the main elements and taking them one at a time.
-Read more…
+“Elvis and Birds” by Ben Roe Jr. currently hangs in the naturally lit and underappreciated gallery space of the South Broadway Cultural Center as part of the group show “Recurrences,” joined by… Read More…

 Dark Depths II

-Stranger Factory’s Made in New Mexico IV group exhibit, on display through Feb.
+Stranger Factory’s “Made in New Mexico IV” group exhibit, on display through Feb.
 2, is full of the kind of high-caliber work from the stable of Stranger Factory artists that we have come to expect.
-Consistently, they have provided this city with a venue for art work that, for lack of a better term, is a bit creepy.
-Macabre?
-Eerie?
-Lurid?
-Read more…
+Read More…

 Santa Fe Noir

 Akashic Books has hit on a formula to bring writers from a place together to tell the darker stories of their city.
-Delve into the tales from the Twin Cities, Oakland or Mumbai if you want to get a perspective on these places you won’t find on their tourism websites.
-Santa Fe gets the same treatment in Santa Fe Noir, but what makes Santa Fe Noir different is what makes Santa Fe the City Different.
-No city in the country is based so completely on mythology.
-Let’s not forget, they just made up most of that stuff in the plaza to attract tourists.
-Read more…
+Santa Fe gets the same treatment in “Santa Fe Noir,” but what makes this book different is what makes Santa Fe the City Different.
+Read More…

 More Clouds to Come

-Lance Ryan McGoldrick’s piece More Clouds to Come is a disappointment to anyone trying to throw something out.
-Approaching any dumpster is not exactly a thrill, but maybe if you were walking along the path by the river, and then back to your car at the Pueblo Montaño Trailhead with an empty cup in your hand, it might be a welcome sight.
+Lance Ryan McGoldrick’s piece “More Clouds to Come” is a disappointment to anyone trying to throw something out.
 McGoldrick’s dumpster will offer you no comfort in that task.
 You will be denied.
 It does not work as a dumpster.
-You will leave this dumpster full-handed.
-Read more…
+Read More…

 Send Her Back

 If you want to get your point across and stir up a controversy, placing the baby Jesus in a cage and the Virgin Mary in handcuffs is a great way to start.
-As part of the exhibit Cuatro Corazones One Spirit currently on display at the South Broadway Cultural Center, Jemez Springs’ own Raymond Sandoval has hit on an exquisite formula for making a statement about America’s current obsession with immigration and deportation.
-Read more…
+Jemez Springs’ own Raymond Sandoval has hit on an exquisite formula for…Read More…

 The Breaking Bad Sculpture

-The Radio Engineer
+The Radio Enginer

 What I Know Is True

-Lucy Barna’s new album What I Know Is True treats the Madrid singer/songwriter’s songs softly and honestly.
+Lucy Barna’s new album “What I Know Is True” treats the Madrid singer/songwriter’s songs softly and honestly.
 It is an album full of tight compositions and straightforward orchestration.
-It is a fair reflection of Barna’s years playing live but goes beyond that to make good use of the studio, allowing the songs to be absorbed without distractions.
-Read more…
+It is a fair reflection of Barna’s years playing live, but…Read More…

 Big Feelings

-Gigi Bella’s new collection Big Feelings is not a narrative work, but its poems flow like a drive through the streets, stopping at lights to check your phone for a text message and maybe pulling into the Golden Pride drive-thru for a number nine breakfast burrito.
-The poems string together to form a world that is intimate and often irritating.
-Brendas, gaslighting white boys, cheating lovers; they are all there in good measure.
-Many of the poems are tinged with sadness at times, but not to the point of lament.
-These are statements of fact, dispatched from an aching heart.
-Read more…
+Gigi Bella’s new collection “Big Feelings” is not a narrative work, but its poems flow like a drive through the streets, stopping at lights to check your phone for a text message and maybe pulling into the Golden Pride drive-thru for a number nine…Read Me…

 The Art on the ART Bus